Add Character to Your Cabinets

 Step Three – Adding the Character to Your Cabinets

-After doing a dry fit, I then added wood glue to the cabinet fronts and place the piece of the table runner.
+After doing a dry fit, I then added wood glue to the cabinet fronts and placed the piece of the table runner.

 I also did this to the fabric pieces on the cabinets.
 This really added more texture to the space!